Aayush65/VITB-Grievances/README.md

-# VITB Grievance Server
+# VITB Grievance Portal

-This is the repository for the backend server for the hosted VITB Grievance Portal.
-This server is hosted on Railway.

-**VITB Grievance Portal** is a web-portal, providing students with a dedicated platform to raise concerns, address issues, and seek clarification from the college administration and authorities.
+A Web-Portal, providing students with a dedicated platform to raise concerns, address issues, and seek clarification from the college administration and authorities.
 The portal includes separate pages for students, teachers, and administrators.

 You can experience this site [here](vitb-grievances.aayush65.com).

 ## Features

 Some of our key feature includes: